hamlett-neil-ur/housing_price_model/.ipynb_checkpoints/README-checkpoint.md

 <img width="650" align="right" src="./Graphics/191212 Hastie-Tibshirani-Friedman M-L Caps and Lims.svg.png" >

-We consider a diverse variety of models.
+We consider a diverse variety of modeling approaches.
 The figure to the right extends an important summary from [[Hastie, *et al*, 2009, Table 10.1, p.
 351]](https://web.stanford.edu/~hastie/Papers/ESLII.pdf).
 This table groups the family of mainstream statistical-learning methods into five broad categories.
 The column headers represent the most-general form of each family of methods.

 For example, *Multi-Attribute Regression Splines* (MARS) represents the most-general form of regression modeling, according to this perspective.
 Ordinary Least-Squares (OLS) regression is arguably a special case of MARS.